Exploring the Alphabet of English Idioms: A Journey through ‘D’

 Justifications:

 This is an idiom because it means to do things in the wrong order or prioritize things incorrectly.
-The phrase is figurative, as it doesn't suggest an actual cart and horse situation but refers to things being done out of sequence.
+The idiom is figurative, as it doesn't suggest an actual cart and horse situation but refers to things being done out of sequence.

 Origin: